Art'scool (Guided School Tours)

 What is the late arrival policy?

 Please make every effort to arrive 5-10 minutes before your scheduled tour time.
 If you are going to be late, please call us at 716.270.8276 as soon as possible.
-The Gallery is unable to extend tour times to accommodate late arrivals.
+The museum is unable to extend tour times to accommodate late arrivals.
 Your tour will end at the scheduled end time.
 A group arriving more than 20 minutes past the start time of their tour cannot be given a guided tour.
 Instead, your chaperones may lead a scavenger hunt available in the Group Tours office upon your arrival.
 The Group Tour Coordinator will provide instructions if she is available.

 Who gives your tours?

 Our tours are given by specially trained docents.

 Why is your group size limited to twelve students?

 If a group is larger than twelve students, some spaces in the museum are difficult to enter.
 When viewing works of art, it is difficult both to see and to hear if your group has more than twelve students with chaperones.
 As a result, we take your total group size and divide by twelve to arrive at the number of docents we will need to schedule for your visit.
 If you arrive with far more students than you indicated, your group size will be too large.
 If you arrive with a far lower number of students, docents may have traveled quite a distance for nothing.

 What should I do if I have students with special needs, such as wheelchairs?